amit1rrr/thrifty/README.md

 # thrifty
 AWS service offering is great but I’m not a big fan of their documentation or the console.
-With 100+ services, different configurations & tiers, it becomes really cumbersome to understand & optimize AWS cost.
+With 100+ services, their different configurations & tiers, it becomes really cumbersome to understand & optimize AWS cost.
 Pearls of wisdom like [this](https://segment.com/blog/the-million-dollar-eng-problem/) & [this](https://news.ycombinator.com/item?id=15587627) are spread all across the web.
 This is an attempt to consolidate AWS cost optimization tips & document them in easy to use, actionable format.

 ## How to use